Knowledge base

 - Click on Filters and rules:

-- Activate (or deactivate) the spam filter option, the effect is immediate (wait for the on-screen confirmation message):
+- Enable (or disable) the spam filter option, the effect is immediate (wait for the on-screen confirmation message):

-- Simply click the toggle switch again to deactivate the filter; in this case, all future messages will go to the inbox, including messages with a header indicating a high spam score.
+- Simply click the toggle switch button again to disable the filter; in this case, all future messages will go to the inbox, including messages with a header indicating a high spam score.

 - Click here to access the management of your product on the Infomaniak Manager (need help?).